 After earning her bachelor's degree from Cornell University, Baigelman went to Boston University for her master's in education.
 Last year, she won The Teach For America Social Innovation Award.

 Executive Director, Let's Innovate Through Education (LITE)

-Farrow’s LITE aims to close the opportunity gap via a three-pronged approach that fosters the academic growth of low-income students through high school, college, and beyond.
+Born in Hardy Farrow’s Teach for America classroom in 2013, Let's Innovate through Education (LITE) aims to close the opportunity gap via a three-pronged approach that fosters the academic growth of low-income students throughout high school, college, and beyond.

 Ryan Hoch (St. Louis '09)

-Moreover, Overgrad now offers a wide variety of services and tools for parents, schools, community-based organizations, and even independent tutors and counselors.
+Overgrad currently offers a wide variety of services and tools for parents, schools, community-based organizations, and even independent tutors and counselors.
 Hoch and Hoffman have seen their company’s reach expand on a global scale; today, over 70,000 students in over 800 high schools in 15 countries use the software.

-Hoch graduated from the University of Illinois at Urbana-Champaign with honors.
+Hoch graduated from the University of Illinois at Urbana-Champaign.

 Jenna Leahy (Phoenix '10)

 Leahy and fellow TFA alumna Tacey Clayton (Phoenix ’08) joined forces to start CASA Academy, a K-3 public charter that is part of the New Schools For Phoenix incubator program.